daehan-lim/daehan-lim.github.io/projects/cooki/index.md

 ## 📖 Project Background

-- Research shows that [27%](https://shop.linzheritageangus.com/clueless-cooks-report) of cooking beginners fear cooking from scratch, and [38%](https://yougov.co.uk/society/articles/43386-how-confident-are-britons-kitchen) lack confidence cooking without recipes, highlighting a clear need for accessible, personalized cooking guidance.
+- Research shows that [27%](https://shop.linzheritageangus.com/clueless-cooks-report) of cooking beginners fear cooking from scratch, and [38%](https://yougov.co.uk/society/articles/43386-how-confident-are-britons-kitchen) lack confidence cooking without recipes, demonstrating the need for accessible, personalized cooking guidance.
-- Users particularly struggle to find appropriate recipes when wanting to create quick meals from leftover ingredients in their refrigerator.
+- Users struggle to find suitable recipes for quick meals using leftover refrigerator ingredients.
 Existing recipe apps only provide simple search-based functionality and cannot accommodate individual situations and constraints.
 - This led to identifying the need for an integrated platform that leverages generative AI to create real-time personalized recipes based on users' available ingredients or food photos, while enabling community-based experience sharing.
-- The project aims to lower barriers to cooking entry and provide cooking solutions optimized for individual circumstances, creating an environment where anyone can easily start and enjoy cooking.
+- The project aims to lower cooking barriers and provide cooking solutions optimized for individual circumstances, creating an environment where anyone can easily start and enjoy cooking.

 ## 🛠️ Tech Stack